tc466/mbcharge/README.md

 ## Prerequisites

 You need the smc [command line tool][smc-command] from [smcFanControl][smcFanControl].
-Compile the command line tool and place it in your $PATH.
+A precompiled copy is provided in this repository.
+Please download and put it in your $PATH together with the script.

 ## Usage